MichaelCurrin/preact-frontend-quickstart/README.md

 - Developer experience is limited - no CLI tooling to catch syntax or linting errors.
 - No use of JSX syntax.
 You can use `htm` though as covered in the Getting Started page of Preact.
-- No use of Prettify - though you can always use the online version at the [Prettier Playground](https://prettier.io/playground/) or run it ad hoc using `npx prettier main.js -w` (requires Node to be installed but doesn't require Prettier to be installed).
+- No use of Prettify.
+    - Though, you can always use the online version at the [Prettier Playground](https://prettier.io/playground/).
+    - Or use NPX to download and run Pretttier as  `npx prettier -w main.js`.
+This requires Node to be installed but doesn't require Prettier to be installed.
-- Preact
+- Preact version is not locked.

 ### The demo

-The demo site is served using static assets and GitHub Pages.
-No build step needed.
+The demo site is served using **static assets** on [GitHub Pages](https://pages.github.com/).
+No compile or build step is needed.

-The `.nojekyll` file is setup to prevent Jekyll processing.
+The `.nojekyll` file is setup to prevent [Jekyll](https://pages.github.com/) processing.
 Since Jekyll is no needed here and you could otherwise get errors using JavaScript syntax that looks like Liquid syntax.

 ## License